bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 # Modals

-> Modals are streamlined, but flexible dialog prompts powered by JavaScript.
-They support a number of use cases from user notification to completely custom content and feature a handful of helpful sub-components, sizes, accessibility, and more.
+> Modals are streamlined, but flexible dialog prompts powered by JavaScript and CSS.
+They support a number of use cases from user notification to completely custom content and feature a handful of helpful sub-components, sizes, variants, accessibility, and more.

 ```html
 <template>